Do I Have a Cold, COVID ... or Could It Be a Sinus Infection?

 Lingering symptoms could require the help of a sinus specialist.

-It’s not unusual this time of year to see many people flocking to their doctors’ offices with a runny nose, congestion, sneezing and headache.
-The common cold or in some cases even fall allergies are usual suspects.
-However, if the “my-head-and-nose-are-constantly- killing-me” symptoms have been lingering for more than a few weeks, or seem to go away partially but then come back quickly, you might be suffering from a chronic sinus infection or recurrent sinus infections.
+With the rates of COVID-19 on the rise, symptoms including runny nose, congestion, sneezing, headache are nothing to take lightly.
+It's best to schedule a visit with your physician and get checked out.
+If COVID, flu, the common cold or even fall allergies are ruled out, and symptoms have been lingering for more than a few weeks, or seem to go away partially but then come back quickly, you might be suffering from a chronic sinus infection or recurrent sinus infections.

 Sinus infections are very common – just take stroll through your local drugstore and you will find entire aisles devoted to antihistamines, decongestants, and pain relievers.
 Sinus problems affect 35 million people in the US alone.